-I don't need to make a bunch of resolutions ? or kickstart them again at various times throughout the year.?
+I don’t need to make a bunch of resolutions — or to kickstart them again at various times throughout the year.
 Instead, I just need to figure out one thing at a time in order to work toward my over-arching theme.
 Once I accomplish one thing that helps me with my theme, I can move on to another item that will help.

 That way, all of your money goals are in line with what you hope to accomplish in the long run.

 Learning how to set money goals is more about developing a lifestyle around financial improvement than it is a specific time of year.